Amparo Rubiales

 Amparo Rubiales Torrejón (Madrid, 20 October 1945) is a Spanish politician who belongs to the political party PSOE and is ex-counsellor of the Junta de Andalucía.
-She holds a PhD in Laws, and is a lawyer and Senior Lecturer of Administrative Law at the University of Seville.
+She holds a PhD in Law, and is a lawyer and Senior Lecturer of Administrative Law at the University of Seville.

-Professional trajectory and feminism

-In its professional trajectory, she belonged to the Communist Party until 1982, and was councilor in the council of Seville and vice-president of the Provincial Deputation of Seville (1979-1981).
-Between 1982 and 1986 she was in the PSOE but she was also a member of the Parliament of Andalusia (1982-1986).
-In 1971, she married Manuel Ramón Alarcón, having two children with him: Ramón and Clara.
-The marriage broke up in 1981.
+Political Career and Activism

-When she was a young woman, Rubiales was involved in a political activist work against Franco's dictatorship.
+As a young woman, Rubiales was involved in a political activist work against Franco's dictatorship.
 After that, she started a political career which lasted thirty years and finished in 2004.

+Rubiales belonged to the Communist Party from 1975 until 1982, and was a councilor in the council of Seville and vice-president of the Provincial Deputation of Seville from 1979 to 1981.
+In 1982 she joined the PSOE and was a member of the Parliament of Andalusia from 1982 to 1986.

-In relation with her political affiliation, in 1975 she joined the PCE, but in 1982 she resigned and joined the PSOE.
-She has worked as a councilor, vice-president of the council, vice-president of the Congress, senator and deputy, and she was the first female member of the Andalusian Government and the first woman working as a deputy of the central government.
-In April 2017, she is still a member of the Council of State and a feminist activist of PSOE.
+Throughout her thirty-year career in politics, Rubiales has worked as a councilor, vice-president of the council, vice-president of the Congress, senator and deputy, and she was the first female member of the Andalusian Government and the first woman to work as a deputy of the central government.
+As of April 2017, she was still a member of the Council of State and a feminist activist for PSOE.
 Its mission is to promote equality between men and women.

 In 2015, the Minister of Economy and Knowledge proposed to the Governing Council to approve the nomination of the presidents of the Universities' Social Councils.
 That gave Amparo Rubiales Torrejón the opportunity to preside the organ of Pablo de Olavide University as the principal responsible of the Social Council.
-The following year, and still working in the Social Council, La Asociación de Mujeres Investigadoras y Tecnólogas awarded Rubiales for her efficient contribution to improve the position and visibility of women in science and technology.
+The following year, and still working in the Social Council, La Asociación de Mujeres Investigadoras y Tecnólogas awarded Rubiales for her contributions to promote the position and visibility of women in science and technology.

+Personal life

+In 1971, she married Manuel Ramón Alarcón.
+The couple had two children, Ramón and Clara.
+The marriage broke up in 1981.